MooSell/Android/README.md

 ## License

-WordPress for Android is an Open Source projt covered by the [GNU General Public License version 2](LICENSE.md)
+WordPress for Android is an Open Source project covered by the [GNU General Public License version 2](LICENSE.md)